johnreynoldsventure/Trules-for-decisions/docs/_posts/2019-05-14-How-to-keep-deliberations-on-track.md

 For that reason, set up procedures for those who might disagree with your summary to express and incorporate their concerns as objectively as possible.

-Once you're happy with your summary, hide the "raw" transcript to focus subsequent discussions on the summary.
+When complete, the summary serves as the launchpad for further discussions.

 This leads everyone towards consensus, because there's now a shared context of "where we are" in relation to "reaching our goal".

-To summarize:
+To recap:
 - Organize the discussion
 - Summarize the discussion
 - Publicize the summary - and carry on the discussions from there